tmkontra/fastapi-fullstack-boilerplate/docs/index.md

 The `RenderTemplate` class in [dependencies.py](../app/dependencies.py) captures this boilerplate, and a bit more:

 - The `__call__` interface is the dependency-injection interface.
 It's invoked when the `RenderTemplate` instance is invoked via `Depends`.
 This, in turn, returns a partially applied render method, supporting the following usage:
-- The `RenderTemplate` constructor also accepts `**kwargs` and registers these key-value pairs as global variables in all your jinja templates.

 ```python
 from .dependencies import Templates # a pre-configured instance of RenderTemplate